Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7870 XT should theoretically be a bit superior to the Radeon R7 370 2G in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7870 XT should theoretically be a little bit superior to the Radeon R7 370 2G overall. (explain)

-Texel RateThe Radeon HD 7870 XT is quite a bit (about 42%) more effective at texture filtering than the Radeon R7 370 2G. (explain)
+Texel RateThe Radeon HD 7870 XT will be quite a bit (more or less 42%) faster with regards to texture filtering than the Radeon R7 370 2G. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon R7 370 2G is the winner, not by a very large margin though. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R7 370 2G is superior to the Radeon HD 7870 XT, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison